dsantosmerino/filmaffinity-gem/README.md

 ## Description

-The filmaffinity gem allows you to easy access publicly available data from **Filmaffinity.com in english and spanish**.
+The filmaffinity gem allows you to easily access publicly available data from **Filmaffinity.com in english and spanish**.

 It is also available as **RESTful API** at [heroku](https://filmaffinity-unofficial.herokuapp.com/).